 Reduce Waste in Party Planning and Decorating

 Where you can, opt for reusable or compostable decorations instead of items that can only be used one time, like balloons and disposable Halloween-themed utensils and plates.
 This year instead of using the themed disposable utensils, napkins, and plates, choose reuseable or compostable ware to serve to your guests.
+Any coated plate (most plates that have a design printed on them) need to be thrown away.

 The classic pumpkin Jack-O-Lantern is a great compostable decoration.
 Save all the pumpkin seeds to bake as a late night snack after trick-or-treating!
 You can also use reusable battery-powered ‘candles’ to light your pumpkins up at night.

 While you’re out picking your perfect pumpkin, you can also pick up some stalks of corn that will make perfect decorations inside or outside your home.
 After Halloween is over, you can throw pumpkins and corn in your yard waste bin instead of the garbage.
+Just make sure to take out the candle!
+(If you painted your pumpkin, you’ll need to throw it away.)

 So, what are you going to do to make Halloween green this year?